RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

    :align: center
    Fig: Overall covariance matrix for a single protomer within the EV71_CG3 Model

-a) Now we will use the addtional options to calculate the covariance for mode 7 only (the first non-trivial mode).
-We will also plot the covriance between the asymmetric units 1 and 3, and then zoom into chain A of the first asymmetric unit.
-We have also adjusted the values of the axes to increase sensivity for a single mode.
+a) Now we will use the additional options to calculate the covariance for mode 7 only (the first non-trivial mode).
+We will also plot the covariance between the asymmetric units 1 and 3, and then zoom into chain A of the first asymmetric unit.
+We have also adjusted the values of the axes to increase sensitivity for a single mode.

 	assemblyCovariance.py --pdb Tutorial/EV71_CG3.pdb --wMatrix Tutorial/CG3/W_values.txt --vtMatrix Tutorial/CG3/VT_values.txt --modes 7 --aUnits 1,3 --zoom 1,A --outdir Tutorial/CG3/M7 --atomType CB
         --vmin -0.005 --vmax 0.005

-The above function will produce a plot corresponding to the full model for mode 7, a second plot that zooms into covariance between the first and thrid asymmetric units, and a third plot for the covarince of Chain A and Unit 1.
+The above function will produce a plot corresponding to the full model for mode 7, a second plot that zooms into covariance between the first and thrid asymmetric units, and a third plot for the covariance of Chain A and Unit 1.

  .. figure:: ../img/Covariance_FullMode7.png